 ## Overview

-Attention is the fundamental currency of human life - more scarce than money, more valuable than time.
+Attention is the fundamental currency of human life — more scarce than money, more valuable than time.
 Yet we trade it cheaply: infinite scroll, outrage loops, other people's emergencies.
-This exchange serves everyone except ourselves.
+The exchange serves everyone except ourselves.

 ## The Economics of Attention